-The assessed level of risk for this verification dictates the degree of rigor planned for the verification procedures described in the accompanying Sampling Plan.
+The assessed level of risk for this verification dictated the degree of rigor planned for the verification procedures described in the accompanying Sampling Plan.
 Our established verification procedures ensure a thorough treatment of any risk identified, including determination of magnitude and sensitivity of that risk, during the assessment process.
-A qualitative risk assessment was completed based on observations made by reviewing and assessing accompanying documentation, as well as assessing available information such as the Q1-Q3 2022 preliminary CO2 emissions data for Entergy (obtained from the EPA CAM AMPD database in January 2023), and reviewing some other supporting documents.
+A qualitative risk assessment was completed based on observations made by reviewing and assessing accompanying documentation, as well as reviewing some other supporting documents.

-The inherent risk in Entergy's corporate-wide 2022 GHG Assertion emanates from the large and complex nature of the company, the number of parties involved in managing their emissions inventory and developing their assertion, the number of emission sources, a large number of natural gas, oil and coal plants used in the process, and a smaller amount of controllable power purchases occurring throughout the year.
+The inherent risk in Entergy's corporate-wide 2023 GHG Assertion emanates from the large and complex nature of the company, the number of parties involved in managing their emissions inventory and developing their assertion, the number of emission sources, a large number of natural gas, oil and coal plants used in the process, and a smaller amount of controllable power purchases occurring throughout the year.

-For the large CEMS-equipped, fossil generation units, because there are so many of them in Entergy's system (~50 units with significant operations in 2022, i.e., each contributing >0.3% of fossil generation direct CO2 emissions in 2022, with that entire group collectively contributing over 95% of Entergy's power generation combustion direct GHG emissions), there would have to be multiple, long duration control failures to create errors which could lead to a material misstatement of Entergy's entity-wide, corporate GHG inventory.
-(Note: For example, in the 2010 case of two, highly unusual CEM system failures, which each went undetected for several months: while they affected 2010 annual GHG emissions of each unit by 5-10%, their collective total impact on Entergy's overall 2010 corporate GHG inventory was still less than 1%.)
+For the large CEMS-equipped, fossil generation units, because there are so many of them in Entergy's system (~51 units with significant operations in 2023, i.e., each contributing >0.3% of fossil generation direct CO2 emissions in 2023, with that entire group collectively contributing over 99% of Entergy's power generation combustion direct GHG emissions), there would have to be multiple, long duration control failures to create errors which could lead to a material misstatement of Entergy's entity-wide, corporate GHG inventory.
+(Note: For example, in the 2010 case of two, highly unusual CEM system failures, which each went undetected for several months: while they affected 2010 annual GHG emissions of each unit by 5-10%, their collective total impact on Entergy's overall 2010 corporate GHG inventory was still less than 1%, far below the material threshold for a limited level of assurance GHG inventory verification program.)

-Due to these reasons, in particular the sheer magnitude of Entergy's overall GHG emissions footprint, and the rigorous EPA regulatory compliance requirements for utility boiler CEMS and associated reporting systems, the inherent risk to Entergy's 2022 GHG emissions inventory has been assessed to be low.
+Due to these reasons, in particular the sheer magnitude of Entergy's overall GHG emissions footprint, and the rigorous EPA regulatory compliance requirements for utility boiler CEMS and associated reporting systems, the inherent risk to Entergy's 2023 GHG emissions inventory has been assessed to be low.

-Control risk relates to the likelihood that a material misstatement in the 2022 GHG Assertion will not be prevented or detected by Entergy's internal control and data management systems.
-Control risks are assessed primarily by reviewing data controls and management systems for large fossil generating units, controllable purchased power, and noncontrollable purchased power (comprising in aggregate over 71% of total company-wide GHG emissions).
+Control risk relates to the likelihood that a material misstatement in the 2023 GHG Assertion will not be prevented or detected by Entergy's internal control and data management systems.
+Control risks are assessed primarily by reviewing data controls and management systems for large fossil generating units, controllable purchased power, and noncontrollable purchased power (comprised in aggregate over 70% of total company-wide GHG emissions in 2023).

-The largest control risk in relation to the 2022 GHG Assertion is likely to be the manual transcription method in which the inventory is prepared (i.e., emissions values are extracted from various sources and manually entered into an Excel workbook).
+The largest control risk in relation to the 2023 GHG Assertion is likely to be the manual transcription method in which the inventory is prepared (i.e., emissions values are extracted from various sources and manually entered into an Excel workbook).
 This is true for all emissions sources, including the largest ones: namely, stationary combustion, controllable purchased power, noncontrollable purchased power, and upstream Entergy natural gas suppliers' GHG emissions (associated with gas delivered to Entergy electric utility plants and natural gas T&D pipelines).
 For purchased power, a number of data systems (such as TRADES) feed into Entergy's accounting system.